nm-morais/cp_pattern_data_collection/README.md

 This is an automated data collection script, it contains:

-1 - A bash script to automate the execution of the program and save the output 2 - A python script to parse the data file
+1 - A bash script to automate the execution of the program and save the output

+2 - A python script to parse the data file

 3 - A skeleton of the project where you should just drop your patterns.c and patterns

-it took lots of time to develop and be "presentable" for others to use, so if you used this tool in some way, please refer it in the report, we are g28, composed by:
+it took lots of time to develop and be "presentable" for others to use, so if you used this tool in some way, please refer us in the report, we are g28, composed by:

 Nuno Morais, Marta Carlos, Luís Correia

 If you need to make changes, feel free to, or make a pull request and contribute!

 # REQUIREMENTS: